Foreign Corrupt Practices Act

 Failure to report your knowledge or good faith suspicion of an FCPA violation is a violation of the Company’s Code of Conduct.
 The Company will not retaliate against a person for reporting in good faith an actual or suspected FCPA violation, even if the report cannot be substantiated or turns out to be wrong.
 Any person who retaliates against an employee who makes a good faith report may be subject to adverse employment action, up to and including, where warranted, termination.
 Only allegations made maliciously or in bad faith can subject a reporter to disciplinary action.

 Compliance with the FCPA is both complex and not intuitive.
-Please review this Policy carefully, and, if you have any questions after doing so, contact the Chief Compliance Officer for further guidance.
+Please review this Policy carefully, and, if you have any questions after doing so, contact the Chief Compliance Officer or a member of the legal department for further guidance.